 At the end of this course, successful students will discover some of the behind-the-scenes work of filmmakers and will be able to explicate how Pixar creates its films.
 Students will be able to communicate the messages and symbolism in Pixar films that connect to environmental and bioethical themes.

-Attendance and participation will be significant because classes will consist of online discussions via Zoom based on questions posed by the facilitators.
+Attendance and participation will be significant because classes will consist of in-person discussions based on questions posed by the facilitators.
 One excused absence will be permitted.
 Throughout the course, students will also be required to complete online discussion assignments on bCourses and a creative final project that explores class themes in a Pixar movie of their choice.

 No day(s) left until application deadline!

 |Fall 2021||Cambria Meadows & Julia Choi||30||209 Dwinelle||[Th] 2:00PM-3:00PM||09/02/2021||Full||--||--|